 Levinson Axelrod, P.A.: Serving All 21 Counties in New Jersey

 The numbers are a grim and sobering reminder that no County is exempt from the possibility of seeing fatal traffic accidents.
 It is also an important reminder that everyone who travels local roadways, especially in more dangerous NJ counties, should make safety a priority whenever they are behind the wheel of a motor vehicle, and be vigilant of those around them – be they motorists, bicyclists, or pedestrians.

-As our legal team at Levinson Axelrod, P.A. knows, even the most safety conscious individuals can suffer harm when others on the road are negligent.
-Victims who suffer preventable injuries, and families who lose loved ones in fatal car accidents that could and should have been avoided, have the right to seek justice and compensation for their losses by pursuing a personal injury or wrongful death lawsuit – and our legal team is prepared to fight for the compensation they deserve.
+As our legal team at Levinson Axelrod, P.A. knows, even the most safety-conscious individuals can suffer harm when others on the road are negligent.
+Victims who suffer preventable injuries, and families who lose loved ones in fatal car and truck accidents that could and should have been avoided, have the right to seek justice and compensation for their losses by pursuing a personal injury or wrongful death lawsuit – and our legal team is prepared to fight for the compensation they deserve.

 If you have questions about your rights following a preventable injury-causing or fatal accident anywhere in New Jersey, contact us for a free case evaluation.
 Levinson Axelrod, P.A. proudly serves victims and families throughout the state from multiple office locations.